It’s easy to confuse trends … with fads.

 7. Integrate with Built-In Listing Tools

-In fact, you can add a product once and sell it across over 20 different channels, from massive retailers like Amazon to niche-specific ones like Houzz.
+That connection is why, as of publication, Shopify Plus offers native integration with over 20 different sales channels, from massive retailers like Amazon to niche-specific ones like Houzz.

 You can also create a fully-integrated Facebook store and sell from within apps with Shopify’s embeddable buy button and mobile SDK.